jatin69/srijan-2019/articles/debunking-the-fabricated-AI.md

 ### Artificial Intelligence.

 If you're in touch with the real world, you must have heard of this term.
 And if you do know, you must be fascinated by it.
-After all, the words say it all - intelligence that isn't natural, but one that has been constructed.
+After all, the words say it all - intelligence that isn't natural, one that has been constructed.

 A simple google search will come up with hundreds of articles, images, books, media, movies devoted to it.
 Nowadays, we see robots thinking, code pouring down a screen and if you're lucky you might as well find " The Terminator " buried somewhere in there.